 I also love them with a softened plantain—you should try it.

 These veggie cakes contain healthy plant-based proteins due to the chickpea flour and taste good with other vegetable side dishes.
 Here are a few suggestions to make these vegan leek fritters a full meal:

 - They go well with a large and refreshing sweet-spicy or kale salads or a simple root vegetable side dish;

 - Pair them with creamy mashed cauliflower, or cooked and lightly salted brown rice topped with some extra-virgin olive oil;

 - It maybe sounds crazy, but I also enjoy these veggie cakes with a hearty soup.

 To Make the Vegetable Fritters

-- About 1 pound leek, thoroughly cleaned and chopped
+- 1 pound leeks thoroughly cleaned and chopped

 - 1 ½ cups garbanzo bean flour